THeK3nger/suncalc-swift/README.md

 This code is based on the original Javascript suncalc by Vladimir Agafonkin ("mourner").

-This package is based on the initial porting of Shaun Meredith.
+This package is based on the [initial porting by Shaun Meredith](https://github.com/shanus/suncalc-swift).

 ```swift
 // get today's sunlight times for London